Alizaaaja4/Alizaaaja4/README.md

 <h1 align="center">Hi, I'm Aliza 👋</h1>

-<p align="center">I ❤️ solve great challenges using tech. <br><br> Telecommunication Engineering student currently exploring the realms of software developer.
+<p align="center">I ❤️ solve great challenges using tech. <br><br> Telecommunication Engineering student currently exploring the realms of machine learning.
 I'm in the early stages of my journey, focusing on becoming a <strong>DevOps Engineer </strong>.
 My passion lies in discovering new technologies and leveraging them to craft high-quality solutions.
-While I'm a beginner in the field, I'm enthusiastic about the world of software developer and aspire to contribute as a
+While I'm a beginner in the field, I'm enthusiastic about the world of machine learning and aspire to contribute as a
   <strong>DevOps Engineer</strong>.</p>

 ## My Skills